 Beneficiaries are the ones to receive all your assets.
-Family and friends are the typical beneficiaries, however, your beneficiaries can also be non-profit or businesses organizations.
-Also, you can discuss with your lawyer if you don't want someone to get anything from your assets.
+Family and friends are the typical beneficiaries, however, your beneficiaries can also be non-profit or business organizations.
+Also, you can discuss with your lawyer if you don't want someone to get any advantage from your assets.

 A trustee will be the one to handle your affairs once you are incapable of handling it.
 A trustee is trusted to make the decision for the beneficiary's best interest.
 They will pay debts and distribute your assets according to your trust's instructions.

 In case that you will be leaving a minor, you can designate a guardian for the minors in your trust.
 You can state until what age will that guardian be taking care of that minor.